 The Story of the original St. Charles Thunderbird

-Over the Winter of '52-'53 my father Glenn St. Charles launched a new and exciting project: a full working recurve bow limbed bow utilizing a relatively new material - fiberglass - in combination with hardwood laminations.
-Most innovative were its long handle riser and relatively its short fully working recurved limbs.
+Over the Winter of '52-'53 my father Glenn St. Charles launched a new and exciting project: a full working recurve limb bow utilizing a relatively new material - fiberglass - in combination with hardwood laminations.
+Most innovative were its long handle riser and relatively its short, fully working recurved limbs.

-At the time of its introduction in the Spring of 1953 the St. Charles Thunderbird recurve was truely unique in its design.
-By the Spring of 1957 nearly all recurve bows in production mirrored the Thunderbird's basic style.
-A little over 300 of the original Thunderbirds were produced through 1953 and 1954, during which time the basic bow went through a variety of minor variations.
+At the time of its introduction in the Spring of 1953 the St. Charles Thunderbird recurve was truly unique in its design.
+By the Spring of 1957 nearly all recurve bows in production mirrored the Thunderbird's basic short limb long riser style.
+A little over 300 of the original Thunderbirds were produced 1952 through 1954, during which time the basic bow went through a variety of minor variations.
 The example shown below featured a light walnut rider and was built in 1954.

-Reproducing the my father's original Thunderbird was an interesting task.
+Reproducing the my father's original 63" Thunderbird was an interesting task.
 I had the original form, a wood and metal device which used rubberbands cut from automobile inner tubes for tension.
-The fiberglass of the day ranged from the earliest commercial glass bow backings to woven fiberglass bulkhead material origially developed for World War II bomber aircraft.
+The fiberglass of those days ranged from the earliest commercial glass bow backings to woven fiberglass interior bulkhead material originally developed for World War II aircraft.
 Adhesives were an experiment in themselves.

-I first built a small series of bows using the original rubberband pressed wooden form and these early bows performed beautifully.
-However, it was clear that to create a cosmetically sound bow and make the best use of the wonderful modern glass and adhesives we enjoy an exact, but modern, copy of the original form was badly needed.
+I first built a small series of bows using the original rubber band pressed wood/metal form and these early bows performed beautifully.
+However, it was clear that to create a cosmetically sound bow and make the best use of the modern glass and adhesives we enjoy, an exact, but modern copy of the original form was badly needed.

 History of an Original: The St. Charles Thunderbird Recurve Bow